Equation Sets

 The various dispersion models each depend upon several parameters which are themselves, often, correlations.
 For any given parameter there are several different correlations in the literature.
 To make this more transparent, sets of correlations from standard texts have been prepared (in addition to the default correlations), allowing the user to specify which set to use.

-There are seven equation sets that set correlations for the crosswind dispersion.
+There are seven equation sets for plume models which define the correlations for windspeed, crosswind dispersion, and vertical dispersion:

 DefaultSet